 You may apply for grants or scholarships from various programmes, funds or foundations for your studies, study periods in a different location, and internships.

 If you are an official of a government agency, you can work in another EU/EEA country or in an international organisation.
 You can read more about this and other international opportunities, and how to proceed, on the website of the Swedish Council for Higher Education (Universitets- och Högskolerådet).

 There are two discount cards for students in Sweden: Mecenat Card (Mecenatkortet) and Student Card (Studentkortet).
-If you are studying in Sweden, the cards give you discounts and other benefits with a large number of companies throughout Sweden.
+The cards give you discounts and other benefits with a large number of companies throughout Sweden.
 Both cards are a collaboration between the student associations and various agencies in Sweden.